aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/additional-features/export-dxf-to-pdf/_index.md

 - **Which primary keyword is targeted?** *create pdf from cad*.
 - **Do I need a license?** A free trial works for development; a commercial license is required for production.
 - **What are the key prerequisites?** JDK installed and Aspose.CAD for Java library.
 - **How long does implementation take?** About 10‑15 minutes for a basic conversion.
+- **Can I batch‑process many DXF files?** Yes—just loop over a directory and reuse the same options.
+- **Is the output vector‑based?** When using `PdfOptions` with `VectorRasterizationOptions`, vector data is preserved where possible.

 ## What is “create PDF from CAD”?
 Creating a PDF from CAD means taking a native CAD format (like DXF) and rendering it into a portable PDF file that can be viewed on any device without specialized CAD software.
 This process preserves vector fidelity, layers, and visual quality while delivering a universally accessible format.